How To Cut Your Grocery Bill In Half

 - Make friends with your freezer.
 When meat is on super sale, that is the time to stock up!
 Every so often, my grocery store will have their organic chicken on BOGO.
 I fill up my cart!
 Don’t forget the freezer bags!

 - Leftovers.
 Spaghetti is one of those foods that is even better the second night!
 Also, making bigger batches of food and freezing them for later not only saves money but time, too!
-Even if you just make enough for lunch the next day, that’s one less mean to plan, make, and buy.
+Even if you just make enough for lunch the next day, that’s one less meal to plan, make, and buy.

 - Stockpile!
 Generally, different items go on sale every 6-8 weeks so buy enough to get your family through until the next sale.
 If you don’t buy enough, you will be forced to buy that item at full price when you run out.
 This might seem backwards to buy MORE than you normally would instead of less.
 However, because you are shopping the sales and buying items that you know your family will use or eat, your grocery bill will go down.
 You will end up shopping from your own pantry, rather than having to run to the grocery store for one or two items.
 It will take 6-8 weeks to stockpile your pantry, and realistically that long to really see a big decrease in your overall grocery bill.
 I made a special section in my laundry room to hold extra items that I don’t have room for in my kitchen.